SumoLogic/sumologic-jfrog-xray/README.md

             SumoLogic:
                 HTTP_LOGS_ENDPOINT: <Paste the URL for the HTTP Logs source from step 2.>

+            Collection:
+                BACKFILL_DAYS: <Enter the Number of days before the event collection will start.>
             ```
     * Create a cron job  for running the collector every 5 minutes by using the crontab -e and adding the below line